Great Blue Heron on Bryher.

 Arrggghhhh !!
 The non-natives were now getting really restless. ' Lets move around to get a better view ' et al. Baaaa .
 The flock of sheep clambered their way with varying degrees of guile , via a few natural obstacles .
 Corroboration was established.
 The bird WAS there and it had YET to fly off.
 Belief ?
 It was becoming palpable.
 Did i even hear some praying ?

 Then , hallelujah. ' A sign '.
 A large Heron came flying into view.
-Within seconds ( following borderline hysteria from those that couldn't see the fly in ) the GREAT BLUE HERON myth for the two of us became a reality .
+Within seconds ( following borderline hysteria from those that couldn't see the fly in ) the GREAT BLUE HERON myth for us became a reality .

 The presence of the ' in person' bird surpassed the images that, up til now, we could only ruefully appreciate.
 This was the ' real deal '.
 Manly, and less than manly , congratulations rippled through the 15 or so conectees.
 Relief made birders stand an inch or two taller and we feasted our eyes for a good 10-12 minutes , whilst the Heron huffed and puffed to the sound of cameras and iPhones gorging on capturing images that would be scrutinized in the hours to come.

 The bird eventually had it's fill and was soon to take to the wing.
 This lumbering giant slowly meandered off towards the far side of Tresco with a Herring Gull or two as , no doubt, an unwelcome escourt .
-So, with the pressure off and two hours before we were to be ferried back to St.Mary's the prospect of some birding took shape , we looked for some Golden Oriole , but alas.
-Who cares - GBH !!.
+So, with the pressure off and two hours before we were to be ferried back to St.Mary's the prospect of some birding took shape , i looked for some Golden Oriole , but alas without success.
+Who cares - GREAT BLUE HERON !!.

-We enjoyed looking at some migrants washing them down with a pot of tea - oh , how civilized the happy twitcher can be.
-As 1530 approached the reverse journey was about to commence with the Falcon on hand to speed us back to the quay at Hugh town.
+I enjoyed looking at some migrants washing them down with a pot of tea - oh , how civilized the happy twitcher can be.
+As 1530 approached the reverse journey was about to commence with the 'Falcon' on hand to speed us back to the quay at Hugh town.